Utah

 People from Utah are known as Utahns.
 Slightly over half of all Utahns are Mormons, the vast majority of whom are members of the Church of Jesus Christ of Latter-day Saints (LDS Church), which has its world headquarters in Salt Lake City; Utah is the only state where a majority of the population belongs to a single church.
 The LDS Church greatly influences Utah's culture, politics, and daily life.
 However, since the 1990s, Utah has become both more religiously diverse and more secular.

 Utah has a highly diversified economy, with major sectors including transportation, education, information technology and research, government services, mining, multi-level marketing, and tourism.
 Utah has been one of the fastest growing states since 2000, with the 2020 U.S. census confirming the fastest population growth in the nation since 2010.
 St. George was the fastest-growing metropolitan area in the United States from 2000 to 2005.
 It has the 12th-highest median average income and the least income inequality of any U.S. state.
 Over time and influenced by climate change, droughts in Utah have been increasing in frequency and severity, putting a further strain on Utah's water security and impacting the state's economy.

 Etymology

-The name Utah derives from the name of the Ute tribe, meaning 'people of the mountains'.
-However, no such word exists in the Utes' language, and the Utes refer to themselves as Noochee.
-The meaning of Utes as 'the mountain people' has been attributed to the neighboring Pueblo Indians, as well as to the Apache word Yuttahih, which means 'one that is higher up' or 'those that are higher up'.
-In Spanish, it was pronounced Yuta; subsequently, English-speaking people may have adapted the word as Utah.
+Utah, now usually shortened to Ute, is the English name of an Indian tribe native to the region.
+It represents a borrowing of the Spanish Yuta, recorded from the 17th century onwards.
+The ultimate source of the name is uncertain; it lacks a counterpart in the Ute language (the Utes' name for themselves being Núuchi-u) and was thus presumably taken from the language of a neighboring people.
+It is commonly said to mean "people of the mountains".